The Madness of Crowds: Gender, Race and Identity: Thesis

-The book examines issues of sexual orientation, feminism, race and transidentity.
+The book examines issues of sexual orientation, feminism, race and trans identity.
 It describes new culture wars playing out in workplaces, universities, schools and homes in the names of social justice, identity politics and intersectionality.
+The book is an attempt to counter the prevailing views on sexuality, gender, and race.
+Murray is critical of virtue signaling and other aspects of 21st century progressivism: "How might somebody demonstrate virtue in this new world?
+By being ‘anti-racist’, clearly.
+By being an ‘ally’ to LGBT people, obviously.
+By stressing how ardent your desire is whether you are a man or a woman - to bring down the patriarchy."
 Murray's book is divided into four main sections which align with different identity groups: "Gay", "Women", "Race" and "Trans", with Murray arguing that modern attitudes to each have been distorted by a sense of victimhood and the negative impact of political correctness.

 The book points to what Murray sees as a cultural shift, away from established modes of religion and political ideology, and towards a society in which various forms of victimhood can provide markers of social status.
 The book is divided into sections dealing with different forms of identity politics, including types of LGBT identity, feminism, and racial politics.
 The author criticises the work of French philosopher Michel Foucault for what he sees as a reduction of society to a system of power relations.